microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 For the optional post production evaluation workflow, the above configuration will be same only `ENV_NAME` will be *postprodeval* and the respective flow path need to be mentioned in `STANDARD_FLOW_PATH` configuration.

 ### Update deployment_config.json in config folder

+**Note:** If you decide to use [the infrastructure deployed with the deployment script of this code base](../docs/tutorial/02-Infra%20deployment.md), this file is created and populated automatically.
+You can modify some of the default values if required.

 Modify the configuration values in the `deployment_config.json` file for each environment.
 These are required for deploying Prompt flows in Azure ML.
 Ensure the values for `ENDPOINT_NAME` and `CURRENT_DEPLOYMENT_NAME` are changed before pushing the changes to remote repository.